 Analysis of Poem "Stopping By Woods On A Snowy Evening" By Robert Frost

-Robert Frost and Stopping By Woods On A Snowy Evening
+Robert Frost And A Summary of Stopping By Woods On A Snowy Evening

 Robert Frost, when asked if the poem had anything to do with death or suicide, denied it, preferring to keep everyone guessing by simply saying 'No', but many think that the poem can be construed as a dream-like image of someone passing away, or saying a final goodbye.

 - In many ways it's a poem that trusts the reader, the words and the sounds and the sense appealing to all types, from those who regard it as no more than a winter scene with snowy woods, horse and rider, to others who feel a shudder when they read the final two lines.